VinnterAB/pgpkms/README.md

   pgpkms [OPTIONS]

 Application Options:
+  -b, --detach-sign     Make a detched signature
   -a, --armor           Use ASCII Armoured format for the output
+      --armour          Alias for --armor
-      --export          Export a public part of a KMS key in a PGP Key Block --export-name     Name to use for the exported PGP key (used with --export) --export-email    Email to use for the exported PGP key (used with --export) --export-comment  Comment to use for the exported PGP key (used with --export) --sign            Sign a file using KMS key --clear-sign      Create a clear text signature using KMS key -o, --output          Output file (default: input file + .asc) -u, --local-user      The key ID to use
+      --export          Export a public part of a KMS key in a PGP Key Block --export-name     Name to use for the exported PGP key (used with --export) --export-email    Email to use for the exported PGP key (used with --export) --export-comment  Comment to use for the exported PGP key (used with --export) -s, --sign            Sign a file using KMS key --clear-sign      Create a clear text signature using KMS key --clearsign       Alias for --clear-sign
+  -o, --output          Output file (default: input file + .asc) -u, --local-user      The key ID to use
+      --digest-algo     Digest algorithm to use (sha1, sha256, sha384, sha512) (default: sha256)

 Help Options:
   -h, --help            Show this help message